Doghouse-Mike/my-notes/content/Song ideas.md

 Oppression and harassment are a small price to pay to live in the land of the free

-Facebook likes don't pay the rent, claps and cheers....
+Facebook likes don't pay the rent, claps and cheers….

 Days fly by on pause, nothing's changing, nothing's happening